axelhenry/msmsexporter-n900/README.md

 ### About

-This application aims to allow N900 users to export their SMSes or/and MMSes
+This application aims to allow N900 users to export their SMSes or/and MMSes in a format described [here](https://github.com/axelhenry/msmsimporter-archive), compatible with [(M|S)MSImporter](https://github.com/axelhenry/msmsimporter-android).

 ### Installation